 Although smart tariffs are still in their infancy, over the coming years expect lots of different tariffs and charging structures to become available, helping energy customers to choose a tariff that's best tailored to their energy needs and usage habits.

 When can I sign up to a smart electricity tariff?

-The much-anticipated rollout of smart electricity meters in Ireland will be a game-changer for Ireland’s energy customers and suppliers alike.
+The much-anticipated rollout of smart electricity meters in Ireland has the potential to be a game-changer for Ireland’s energy customers and suppliers alike.

-For customers, the ability to monitor consumption in real time could help many households to improve their energy efficiency, lower their carbon footprint and reduce their bills.
+For customers, the ability to monitor consumption in near real-time could help many households improve their energy efficiency, lower their carbon footprint and reduce their bills.

 Smart meters should also bring peace of mind when it comes to energy costs, as well as the convenience of not having to submit meter readings manually.